Wilden, Bedfordshire: Amenities

 Wilden Primary School is a Voluntary Aided Church of England school.
 It recently had 59 pupils, and a pre-school section for 10.
 It dates back to the 17th century and was rebuilt in the 19th.
 Additions were made in 1972, 1993, 2004 and 2013.
 It serves as a lower school within a group of schools called St Albans Cluster.

 There are five Grade II listed buildings in the village.
-The single pub is called the Victoria Arms, but it is currently closed.
-There is also a village hall available for local activities.
+The single pub is called the Victoria Arms, but is now long term closed.

 Wilden is served by a daytime bus service: Grant Palmer No. 27S between Bedford and Ravensden.
 It runs four times a day on Monday to Saturday.